electr0dev/CompatibilityAPI/README.md

 Setup çalıştırıldıktan sonra user.bat'ın masaüstü kısayolu bulunmaktadır.

 ## Usage
-To set it up for the first time, run setup.bat.
+To set it up for the first time, run coasetup.exe.
 Once that’s done, you can use it like this:

 ```bash
 with user.bat or
 coaload.exe <path\tofile\ornek.exe>
 ```

-After running the setup, a shortcut to user.bat will be available on the desktop.
+After running the coasetup.exe, a shortcut to user.bat will be available on the desktop.

 ## Uygulama uyumlulugu ✔
 Chromium uygulamaları için destek üzerine çalışılıyor.
 Testbuildleri Chromium üzerinde test edip ortaya çıkan sorunlar(varsa) issue açarsanız geliştirmeye büyük oranda katkı sağlamış olursunuz.